Assisted Living

 Many people use personal savings to pay for assisted living in addition to investments, pensions, and government programs.

 This includes 401(k)s, 403(b)s, and other personal savings plans.
 These are only a few examples of how to afford assisted living.
-For more information on financing options, please get in touch with your local financial planner or the Assisted Living Federation of America.
+For more information on financing options, please contact your local financial planner or the Assisted Living Federation of America.

 Personal Savings, including IRA